probmods/probmods2/chapters/02-generative-models.md

 C;
 ~~~~

-We can directly observe (as we did above) that the probability of `#t` for `A` is 0.5, and the probability of `#f` from `B` is 0.5.
-Can we use these two probabilities to arrive at the probability of 0.25 for the overall outcome `C` = `(#t #f)`?
+We can directly observe (as we did above) that the probability of `true` for `A` is 0.5, and the probability of `false` from `B` is 0.5.
+Can we use these two probabilities to arrive at the probability of 0.25 for the overall outcome `C` = `[true, false]`?
 Yes, using the *product rule* of probabilities:
 The probability of two random choices is the product of their individual probabilities.
 The probability of several random choices together is often called the *joint probability* and written as $$P(A,B)$$.
-Since the first and second random choices must each have their specified values in order to get `(#t #f)` in the example, the joint probability is their product: 0.25.
+Since the first and second random choices must each have their specified values in order to get `[true, false]` in the example, the joint probability is their product: 0.25.

 We must be careful when applying this rule, since the probability of a choice can depend on the probabilities of previous choices.
-For instance, compute the probability of `(#t #f)` resulting from this program:
+For instance, compute the probability of `[true, false]` resulting from this program:

 ~~~~
 var A = flip();